pmiklos/obyte-crypto-fund/README.md

 For the success of this type of fund, it requires active participation from the community, who can issue shares for resale on secondary markets through contributing to the fund.
 This may be driven by the desire to take advantage of arbitrage opportunities or even earn a fee for selling shares.

-### Dynamic Allocation Fund

-Dynamic Allocation Funds are distinct from Fixed Allocation Funds in that the ratio of assets in the portfolio is influenced by external factors such as a price oracle or a market capitalization oracle.
-The fund enables the issuance of shares by accepting contributions in one or multiple managed assets in any ratio.
-The number of newly issued shares is then calculated based on the value of those assets expressed in a common currency, such as USD.

-This fund offers greater flexibility to the community as new shares can be acquired by contributing any of the assets under management.
-However, it also introduces additional risks associated with reliance on external oracles, which can be susceptible to manipulation.
-In addition, the fund requires active participation from the community to periodically rebalance the portfolio to align with the desired allocation ratio.

 ## Usage

 ### Deploying fixed allocation funds